 Instead of supplementation, consider nourishing your organs and glands back to health.
 Then normal, ideal production of digestive juices, at any moment, day or night, becomes available to you on demand.

-Extreme cases of digestive impairment may need to taper off the HCL and bile crutches (since the body shuts down in areas where we endlessly supplement, rather than nourish organs back to health).
+Extreme cases of digestive impairment may need to taper off the HCL and bile crutches gradually (since the body shuts down in areas where we endlessly supplement, rather than nourish organs back to health).

 Tapering is best accomplished while simultaneously building digestive powers through the herb and mineral nutritive approach.
-This process generally only takes a few weeks or less.
+This transition process generally only takes a few weeks or less.

 Antacids are an unwise choice as well, as their use is based entirely on the false premise that heartburn and throat acidity is related to excessive stomach acid.

 While stomach acids in the throat are too acidic for the delicate throat membranes, the cause of heartburn and throat acidity is more often due to poor food combining practices, combining fats and sweets, or due to the insufficient amount of digestive juices in the stomach.

 Hiatal hernia (the protrusion of the stomach into the esophagus), generally caused by a spleen weakness from sweets, stimulants, and/or alcohol, allows stomach acids to rise up and burn the esophagus, thus contributing to much of the discomfort.

 The stomach needs a pH of 1.5 to 3.5 to perform its most challenging work, like digesting nuts or meat.
 If the acidity in the stomach is only 4 or 5 pH, it is insufficient for the tough digestive work, yet still too acidic for the delicate membranes of the throat, so it appears that the problem is excessive acidity when it is actually quite the opposite.

 Often the true cause of heartburn is weakness in the spleen resulting in a prolapse or herniation of the opening to the stomach.